ObamaCare Small Business Facts

 All businesses with over 50 full-time equivalent employees have to let their employees know about their State's Health Insurance Marketplace / exchange.
 What Do I Need to Tell My Employees about ObamaCare?

 The opening of the SHOP "Small Business Health Options Program" (the part of the marketplace small businesses use to buy employee health plans) has been pushed back to November 1st, 2014 (when open enrollment begins for 2015).
 Firms with more than 50 full-time equivalent employees won't be able to use the marketplace until November 1st, 2015.
+Those with 100 or more FTE won't be able to use the SHOP until 2016.
+Until the web portal for the shop opens in November employers can use a paper application to apply for shop plans and tax credits.

 Small businesses can still buy a SHOP plan through an agent now and claim tax breaks up to 50% of their share of employee premiums starting January 1st, 2014.
 Small business health care tax credit may be carried back and applied retroactively to previous tax years, or carried forward to future tax years.
 Learn more about the ObamaCare SHOP Small Business Health Options Program.